-She began painting and showing her work in local galleries, while exploring set painting for Silver Lake, Theater On Main, Oconomowoc High School, MainStage Dance, and Lake Country Playhouse.
+She began painting and showing her work in local galleries, while exploring set painting for several local theaters.

-Her work has been sold in several silent auctions such as the Chatfield Project, The Make Believe Ball, and the OAC Gala.
+Her work has been sold in several silent auctions and she regularly volunteers for local arts groups.
 In 2018 she designed and implemented a sculpture, funded by the Oconomowoc Festival of the Arts, titled "Where The Waters Meet".
 This 15' sculpture is located on the gps point of the city of Oconomowoc and located near City Beach.

-Terri has worked in a wide variety of styles, but most enjoys working with lots of color, natural elements, and a quiet, playful, whimsical humor.
+Terri has worked in a wide variety of styles, but most enjoys working with lots of color and strong design.
 She enjoys exploring new and unrelated styles to communicate visually.
-Her work is influenced by nature, the seasons, stained and colored glass, and the musical passions of her husband and two children.
-She loves dance, is passionate about the importance of all the arts, and thrilled to be a part of a community that values them.
+Her work is influenced by nature, the seasons, stained and colored glass, and the musical passions of her family.
+She is passionate about the importance of all arts, and enjoys supporting them.